 Child Support and Paternity

 Child Support is ordered by the court and may be established in a variety of ways--a divorce decree, legal separation, paternity action, domestic abuse order, or support establishment action.
-The amount set in the order is based primarily on the number of children and income of the non-custodial parent.
+The amount set in the order is based on a variety of factors.
 Child support can also include medical support and contributions to the cost of child care.
 The web based child support calculator may be able to assist you in determining a likely obligation. http://childsupportcalculator.dhs.state.mn.us/

 Minnesota Child Support Online is a secure website that provides participants information about their Minnesota child support cases.
 To access your information, you will need the case number and PIN. http://www.childsupport.dhs.state.mn.us/Action/Welcome